 Aimco is a Real Estate Investment Trust (REIT) headquartered in Denver, Colorado and is one of the largest owners and operators of apartment homes in the country.
 Led by Chairman and CEO Terry Considine, Aimco is a top provider of apartment homes to nearly 250,000 residents.
-Aimco has properties in 24 states, the District of Columbia and Puerto Rico.
+Aimco has properties in 24 states and the District of Columbia.
 The company’s shares are listed on the S&P 500 and are publicly traded on the NYSE under the symbol AIV.
 Long recognized as an exemplary corporate citizen, Aimco has a philanthropic arm called Aimco Cares.

 |Download Fact Sheet|